 I am a postdoctoral fellow at the Max Planck Institute for Mathematics in Bonn.
-Previously, I was a DPhil student at the University of Oxford under the supervision of Jamie Vicary.
+Previously, I was a DPhil student at the University of Oxford under the supervision of Jamie Vicary and the Strauch postdoctoral fellow at the Mathematical Sciences Research Institute (MSRI) in Berkeley for the spring 2020 programs Higher categories and categorification and Quantum symmetries.
 A brief version of my CV can be found here.

 I am interested in applications of higher category theory to — and its interplay with — low-dimensional topology, homotopy theory and mathematical physics.
 I am currently working on various constructions of 4-dimensional topological field theories and related questions in quantum algebra.
 Another focus of my work is on applying ideas from low-dimensional category theory and homotopy theory to quantum information theory.